Covid-19 Parenting survival kit part 1 (out of 8)

 Don’t forget to have a fun talk with them on their game difficulties to discover better ways to improve their attention and focus on the said task.

-a fun game you can incorporate into your daily schedule with your child is to act out a character in a story.
-If you plan on doing this before bedtime, you can pick up one of those stories your child adores and urge them to play out the story as their favorite character.
+A fun game you can incorporate into your daily schedule with your child is to act out a character in a story.
+If you plan on doing this before bedtime, you can pick up one of these stories your child adores and urge them to play out the story as their favorite character.

 You can join in on the fun by selecting your own preferred character and urging your child through the story.
 This helps boost more than their attention, like their creativity and understanding of the concept of role-playing